Goldfish-Social/Goldfish/README.md

 - [Inertia.js](https://inertiajs.com/).

+If you want to test out this software for yourself, do checkout our little [documentation](/docs/install.md).

 ## Features

 As said the project is in very early stages and we will update the repo as soon as the code is availble and tested.
 For now we are building a full featured social platform and later add Federation through [ActivityPub](https://www.w3.org/TR/activitypub/).